open-s4c/dice/doc/design.md

 macOS users should swap `LD_PRELOAD` for `DYLD_INSERT_LIBRARIES`.
-Module constructors register their subscribers during load, so the order of initialization is controlled via the `DICE_MODULE_PRIO` macro instead of relying on linker quirks.
-Lower priorities run first, and builtin modules reserve the range `0..MAX_BUILTIN_SLOTS-1`.
-Plugin authors should pick priorities greater than that so the core interceptors and the Self module execute before user code.
+Module constructors register their subscribers during load, so the order of initialization is controlled via the `DICE_MODULE_SLOT` macro instead of relying on linker quirks.
+Lower slots run first, and builtin modules reserve the range `0..MAX_BUILTIN_SLOTS-1`.
+Plugin authors should pick slots greater than that so the core interceptors and the Self module execute before user code.

 For tighter deployments you can link Dice core and a curated set of modules into a single shared object, e.g.: